forio/front-end-code-standards/readme.md

 .alt {}
 ```

-### Use names that are as short as possible but as long as necessary
+### Use Names That Are as Short as Possible but as Long as Necessary

 Try to convey what an ID or class is about while being as brief as possible.